Teen Refuses To Babysit After Learning The Kid Is Diabetic, Asks If She Was Wrong

 Studies show that knowledge empowers individuals, reducing feelings of helplessness when faced with unexpected challenges.

 To alleviate anxiety, providing education and training for young caregivers is crucial.
-A licensed psychologist emphasizes that knowledge about specific medical conditions can significantly boost confidence and reduce fear.
+Knowledge about specific medical conditions can significantly boost confidence and reduce fear.

 Research has shown that well-informed caregivers are more likely to engage positively with children and feel competent in their roles.